Quick Stir-fried Spiced Red Cabbage with Apples

 Either way the apples and spices are essential.
 If you want to make this in advance it's one vegetable that doesn't mind being re-heated.

-This recipe is adapted from the book Delia Smith's One is Fun!
-Serves 2
+This recipe is from Delia's One Is Fun!.
+Serves 2. (adapted from the orignal recipe to serve 2)

 First you need to shred the cabbage quite finely into ¼ inch (5 mm) shreds, discarding any tough stalky bits (including the root).